LittleBigRefresh/Docs/Docs/topics/vita.md

 Allefresher Vita is a CFW plugin which patches LBP Vita to custom servers.
 This guide aims to show how to set it up on a modded Vita.

 To download Allefresher, you must first visit the [Releases Page](https://github.com/LittleBigRefresh/Allefresher/releases/latest).
-Once you have opened it in your browser, select `Allefresher_vita.suprx`
+Once you've opened that in your browser, select `Allefresher_vita.suprx` in the files listed.

 ![Allefresher Artifacts](allefresher-artifacts.png)

-Once you have downloaded it, keep it on hand for later.
+Once you have downloaded the CFW plugin, keep it on hand for later.

 ## Step 1: Jailbreak your device and install a CFW

 We can't help you with this directly, but there are various guides out there you can go out and find.
 We personally recommend the guide on [vita.hacks.guide](https://vita.hacks.guide/).
-You should install the HENkaku Ensō CFW, as that is what we officially support.
+We recommend installing the HENkaku Ensō CFW, as that is what we officially support.

 After you have jailbroken your Vita, install [VitaShell](https://github.com/TheOfficialFloW/VitaShell/releases/latest).